Gouvernathor/parliamentarch/README.rst

 Todos and future features
 -------------------------

+- Expose the seat radius in the same unit as the coordinates
 - Add a submodule for SVG export
 - Add the option for all rows to contain an even number of seats
 - Add a CLI for SVG files generation